Text Interview Experience

 How text-based interviews work for participants — chat interface, streaming responses, and conversation flow.

-If your project is configured for text-only mode, the mode selector is skipped and participants go directly to the chat.
+If your project is configured for text-only mode, the voice option does not appear and participants go directly to the chat.

 The Chat Interface